Use this quick guide to SEO for cleaning companies to help you organically grow your website, establish your authority, and expand your reach.

-When people search for "house cleaning in [Your City]," you want your website to show up first (otherwise, they might never click on you!).
-The only way to do that is Search Engine Optimization or SEO.
+For example, when visitors search for "house cleaning in [Your City]," you want your website to show up first.
+Otherwise, they might never click on you.

 Sound a bit too technical for you?
 Well, I have some good news... and some great news.

-The great: After reading this guide, you will be an SEO specialist.
+The great: After reading this quick guide to SEO for cleaning companies, you can be an SEO expert.

-If people find your cleaning business on Google, they are ready to buy from you right now.
-So let's make sure they find you!
+When leads find your cleaning business on Google, they're actively searching for a solution to their problem.
+In other words, they're ready to buy, so let's make sure they find you!

-It sounds like a scary, technical concept but we’re going to break down what you can do to boost yourself through the ranks of Google results in three, easy-to-implement steps.
+In this quick guide to SEO for cleaning companies, we’ll break down what you can do to boost yourself through the ranks of Google results in three, easy-to-implement steps.

-Include your location in your domain name if possible.
-It will help connect your business to the area you serve.
+If possible, include your location in your domain name.
+In turn, this will help connect your cleaning business to the area you serve.

-An important consideration when choosing a domain name is what people are searching to find residential or commercial cleaning services in your area.
-You can use a tool like Google’s Keyword Research Tool to see the average monthly volume of searches a certain word or phrase is getting.
+Plus, you can use Google Keyword Planner to see the average monthly volume of searches a certain word or phrase is getting.

-When you add a keyword in the Research Tool, you can ask Google to give you “More Like This,” pick this option to see if you’re missing something, or if word order is super important.
+Keep in mind, when you add a keyword in the Keyword Planner, you can also ask Google to give you “More Like This."
+Pick this option to see if you’re missing something, or if word order is super important.

 If you look above, I initially searched “Dallas maid service” and only got 320 queries per month.
-But when I used Google’s “More Like This” option, it swapped around word order and found “maid service Dallas” which has a much higher rate of searches.
+However, when I used Google’s “More Like This” option, it swapped around word order and found “maid service Dallas,” which has a much higher search volume.

 A page title is what shows up on the tab when you look at a page.
 A lot of times, the default for a website’s homepage is: “Home | Sunrise Cleaning”.
 Don’t stick with this default.

-Here’s the real reason it matters: the page name also shows up in Google results.
-Potential clients are searching for a cleaning company in your area, and they will see a mix of results.
+Here’s the real reason it matters: The page name also shows up in Google results.
+Potential clients are searching for a cleaning company in your area, and they'll see a mix of results.

 Your page titles are the first text that your potential clients will see from you.
-USE THAT TEXT TO START SELLING YOURSELF!
+Use that text to start selling your cleaning business!